 By Sheri Mueller, licensed professional counselor, and Dan Blair, a marriage counselor and family counselor.

-In my practice, marriage is being questioned by Christian clients and considered dispensable, and even optional, by others.
+Statistics like these challenge the institution of marriage.
+Marriage is being questioned by Christian clients and considered dispensable, and even optional, by others.
 Christian universities have counseling students debating the merits of living together outside of marriage, believing there are no pitfalls to what the culture is telling them, even when research clearly supports otherwise.

 The greatest benefit to married mean is health and the greatest benefit for women is wealth.
 In addition, children are most protected and thrive in intact families.
 Contrary to media portrayals, married couples report greater happiness, greater physical safety (i.e. less domestic violence), better mental health, and a more satisfying sex life than their unmarried counterparts.